akka/akka/akka-docs/rst/java/http/routing-dsl/directives/header-directives/optionalHeaderValueByType.rst

 -----------
 Optionally extracts the value of the HTTP request header of the given type.

-The ``optionalHeaderValueByType`` directive is similar to the :ref:`-headerValueByType-` directive but always extracts an ``Option`` value instead of rejecting the request if no matching header could be found.
+The ``optionalHeaderValueByType`` directive is similar to the :ref:`-headerValueByType-java-` directive but always extracts an ``Option`` value instead of rejecting the request if no matching header could be found.

 .. note::